lumigo-io/lumigo-kubernetes-operator/README.md

 ```

 **Note:** While installing the Lumigo Kubernetes operator via [`kustomize`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) is generally expected to work (except the [uninstallation of instrumentation on removal](#remove-injection-from-existing-resources)), it is not actually supported[^1].

+#### Naming your cluster

+Kubernetes clusters does not have a built-in nothing of their identity[^1], but when running multiple Kubernetes clusters, you almost certainly have names from them.
+The Lumigo Kubernetes operator will automatically add to your telemetry the `k8s.cluster.uid` OpenTelemetry resource attribute, set to the value of the UID of the `kube-system` namespace, but UIDs are not meant for humans to remember and recognize easily.
+The Lumigo Kubernetes operator allows you to set a human-readable name using the `cluster.name` Helm setting, which enables you to filter all your tracing data based on the cluster in [Lumigo's Explore view](https://docs.lumigo.io/docs/explore).

+[^1] Not even Amazon EKS clusters, as their ARN is not available anywhere inside the cluster itself.

 ### Upgrading